Marcher lord: Marcher powers

 The Anglo-Norman lordships in this area were distinct in several ways: they were geographically compact and jurisdictionally separate one from another, and they had special privileges which separated them from the usual English lordships.
 Royal writ did not work in the Marches: Marcher lords ruled their lands by their own law—sicut regale ("like a king") as Gilbert, Earl of Gloucester, stated, whereas in England fief-holders were directly accountable to the king.

 Marcher lords could build castles, a jealously guarded and easily revoked Royal privilege in England.
-Marcher lords administered laws, waged war, established market towns, and maintained their own chanceries that kept their records (which have been completely lost).
+Marcher lords administered laws, waged war, established market towns, and maintained their own chanceries that kept their records.
 They had their own deputies, or sheriffs.
 Sitting in their own courts they had jurisdiction over all cases at law save high treason.
 "They could establish forests and forest laws, declare and wage war, establish boroughs, and grant extensive charters of liberties.
 They could confiscate the estates of traitors and felons, and regrant these at will.
 They could establish and preside over their own petty parliaments and county courts.
 Finally, they could claim any and every feudal due, aid, grant, and relief", although they did not mint coins.

 Their one insecurity, if they did not take up arms against the king, was of dying without a legitimate heir, whereupon the title reverted to the Crown in escheat.
 Welsh law was frequently used in the Marches in preference to English law, and there would sometimes be a dispute as to which code should be used to decide a particular case.

-Feudal social structures, which were never fully established in England, took root in the Marches, which was not legally part of the realm of England.
+Feudal social structures took root in the Marches, which was not legally part of the realm of England.
 The traditional view has been that the Norman monarchy granted these outright.
 A revisionist view is that such rights were more common in the 11th century throughout the Conquest, but were largely suppressed in England, and survived in the Marches.
 Settlement was encouraged: knights were granted their own lands, which they held in feudal service to the Norman lords.
 Settlement was also encouraged in towns that were given market privileges, under the protection of a Norman keep.
 Peasants came to Wales in large numbers: Henry I encouraged Bretons, Flemings, Normans, and English settlers to move into the south of Wales.